Sarcastic Voyage - Nick and Willikins - Series 2

 • Mr. Smlown is our good-great friend Gav Brown's longtime roommate and adversary.
 He pretty much speaks for himself here.

 • This whole fourth wall business where Nick and Willikins end up doing a commercial for Bunny Bubbles was part of an elaborate — and now that some time has passed I think it's safe to say failed — experiment during Sarcastic Voyage's painful transition from chat show to sketch show.
-When we did these remastered versions, it was important to me that we not change the material, so I left in the baffling out-of-context appearances of Real Life AAl and Matt (though, to be honest, it didn't make a ton of sense in context either).
+When we did these remastered versions, it was important to me that we not change the material, so I left in the baffling out-of-context appearances of Real Life AAl and Maggie (though, to be honest, it didn't make a ton of sense in context either).
 For what it's worth, we do still stand behind Bunny Bubbles and their fine products.

 • This last run of episodes is where "experimental" turned into "okay, what the fuck even is this bit anymore"?
 But again, I don't regret it.
 Some good ideas come out of experimenting.
 It also gives you the opportunity to figure out exactly what works in a specific bit and what doesn't.
 And I definitely feel like, from the next installment onwards, we'd done that.

 Brian Lynch - The Colonel, Errol

 Josef Ravenson - Alien, Brent